Meal planning

 Sense meal planning screen showing weekly meal calendar

-Decision fatigue is real
+Decision fatigue is real.

 Every "what should we eat?" chips away at your mental energy.
 By dinnertime, you're too depleted to decide - so you order takeout again.

-decisions you make daily
+Decisions you make daily

-average time dinner stress peaks
+Average time dinner stress peaks

-$200+
+• $200+

-monthly takeout from "I don't know"
+Monthly takeout from "I don't know"

 How it works

-Next week?
-Copy this one.
 One tap copies your whole week.
 Swap out a day or two if you want.

-Not another recipe database
+Not another recipe database.

-Everyone sees the plan.
+Everyone sees the plan

 No more "I didn't know we were having that" when you're already cooking.

-Link your actual recipes.
+Link your actual recipes

 Tap any meal to see the full recipe when it's time to cook.

-Lives with everything else.
+Lives with everything else

 Meal planning next to your calendar, chores, and family hub - not another app to check.

-The difference
+The shift

 Other meal planners